Cindy Kallet and Grey Larsen offer a variety of programs and concerts to suit particular occasions and needs.

 Click the headings below for detailed information.

 - AROUND THE WORLD: This is representative of what Cindy and Grey most often present in their regular concerts.
 The duo’s repertoire includes Cindy’s original songs, Grey’s original tunes, distinctive settings of traditional Irish music, Scandinavian fiddle duets, old-time fiddle and guitar tunes from southern Indiana, and new music that Cindy and Grey are inventing together.
-The instruments they play are Irish flute, tin whistles, guitar, concertina, fiddles and harmonium.
+The instruments they play are Irish flute, tin whistles, guitar, concertina, fiddles, harmonium (a small pump organ from India) and piano.

-- IRISH: Grey is well-known as one of America’s finest players and exponents of the Irish flute.
-He has been playing traditional Irish music for over 30 years, having learned the art largely from Irish immigrants in his native Ohio.
+- IRISH: Grey is well-known as one of America’s finest players and exponents of the Irish flute and tin whistle.
+He has been playing traditional Irish music for over 40 years, having learned the art largely from Irish immigrants in his native Ohio.
 His lyrical and soulful flute playing is renowned throughout the United States and beyond.
 His flute playing is the centerpiece of concerts, along with Irish music played on the tin whistle and anglo concertina.
 Cindy accompanies Grey on the guitar and harmonium, and contributes songs from Celtic traditions.

 - ORIGINAL SONGS and TUNES: Both Cindy and Grey are highly-acclaimed composers of songs and instrumentals.